dr-jts/games/cards.md

 ### Winning the Game
 * A player with no chips left is **on welfare**.
   * If they lose while on welfare, they are out of the game.
-  * A player who has been on welfare can stay at the table.
+  * A player who is out can stay at the table.
 If they are accidentally dealt back in they are back in the game, on welfare
 * A player with one chip who loses two chips (by knocking and losing) is out of the game.
-* The last player in the game wins
+* The last player in the game wins (and keeps the kitty, if playing for money)

 ## 99

 The objective of the game is to avoid playing a card which makes the hand total go over 99.

 ### Setup